symfony-cmf/symfony-cmf-docs/bundles/block/create_your_own_blocks.rst

 * create a block document
 * create a block service and declare it (optional)
-* create a data object representing your block in the repository, see :ref:`block-document`
+* create a data object representing your block in the repository, see :ref:`bundle-block-document`
-* render the block, see :ref:`block-rendering`
+* render the block, see :ref:`bundle-block-rendering`

 Lets say you are working on a project where you have to integrate data received from several RSS feeds.
 Of course you could create an ActionBlock for each of these feeds, but wouldn't this be silly?
 In